stevertaylor/gw_catalog_mining/README.md

 # gw_catalog_mining
-Code and examples for "Mining Gravitational-wave Catalogs To Understand Binary Stellar Evolution: A New Hierarchical Bayesian Framework".
+Code and examples for "Mining Gravitational-wave Catalogs To Understand Binary Stellar Evolution: A New Hierarchical Bayesian Framework" by [Stephen  Taylor](https://github.com/stevertaylor) and [Davide Gerosa](https://github.com/dgerosa).

+If you use this code for you research, please cite this paper.

 Users can open the included `jupyter` notebook using by typing `jupyter notebook results_toymodel.ipynb` in a terminal.
 Individual cells can be executed by pressing `Shift + Tab`.